gwu-libraries/sfm-ui/docs/userguide.rst

 Types of Collections
 ^^^^^^^^^^^^^^^^^^^^

-  * :ref:`guide-twitter-user-timelines`: Collect tweets from specific
+  * :ref:`guide-twitter-user-timeline-2`: Collect tweets from specific
     Twitter accounts
-  * :ref:`guide-twitter-search`: Collects tweets by a user-provided search query from recent tweets
+  * :ref:`guide-twitter-search-2`: Collects tweets by a user-provided search query from recent tweets
-  * :ref:`guide-twitter-sample`: Collects a Twitter-provided stream of a subset of all tweets in real time.
-  * :ref:`guide-twitter-filter`: Collects tweets by user-provided criteria from a stream of tweets in real time.
   * :ref:`guide-flickr-user-timeline`: Collects posts and photos from specific Flickr accounts
   * :ref:`guide-weibo-timelines`: Collects posts from the user and the user's